wuher/devil/README.markdown

 ## HTTP Responses

-A resource may return any of the following:
+A resource (that is, any of the post/get/put/delete methods) may return following
+values:

   - dictionary
   - list